NelisG/spotify_most-played-songs_playlist_generator/README.md

 ## Automation (Linux)

-... information about crontab...
+It is recommended to make this script run at least once a week as your top-tracks change over time.
+On most Linux distributions it is common to do this using [Cron](https://en.wikipedia.org/wiki/Cron).
+An automated job is added to the crontab (the Cron table).
+It is important to note that Cron jobs are executed as Root and do not necessarily use the same Python version as the user-account.
+It is also important to note that your Spotify access token (which you obtained when you first ran the script) is stored in the same directory from where you ran the script.
+Therefor it is recommended to make a simple Bash script to ensure that the cronjob executes the Python script from the directory containing the access token.

+For example on a Raspberry Pi on which main.py is stored in /home/pi/spotify_playlists/

+Make a simple bash script:

+`$ sudo nano /home/pi/spotify_playlists/automate.sh`

+Add the following lines:

+`cd /home/pi/spotify_playlists
+/usr/bin/python main.py`

+Open the Crontab in the terminal:

+`$ crontab -e`

+Add the Cron job at the end of the file:

+`0 8 * * * bash /home/pi/spotify_playlists/automate.sh`

+This code will run every day at 8 AM (if your device is online at that time).
+More information on the Crontab file is found in the [Crontab documentation](https://linux.die.net/man/5/crontab).

 ## Further Development

 It is possible to fetch the top tracks of a Spotify user directly from the Spotify account.
-This would using a Last.fm account in this application unnecessary.
+This would make using a Last.fm account in this application unnecessary.
 There are however only three time ranges allowed for queries in the Spotify API:

   * short_term: approximately 4 weeks
   * medium_term: approximately 6 months